Binoculars Optics explained reviews 2016

 Roof prisms are inside the optical tubes lining, allowing the binoculars to be made small and light.
 Hikers and birders will find this advantageous, but not so with astronomical use, where it will have a low performance.

 Binoculars with roof prism design split the light beam in two parts, then recombining them.
 This process leads to “phase shifting” which means that less light is transmitted in the eyepiece and contrast is decreased.
 Besides these, roof prism binoculars are mainly much more expensive than porro prism binoculars of the same quality.

-In Porro-prism binoculars the objective lenses and eyepieces are aligned in an offset arrangement, with the objective lenses being farther apart than the eyepieces.
+In Porro-prism binoculars under 100 the objective lenses and eyepieces are aligned in an offset arrangement, with the objective lenses being farther apart than the eyepieces.
 They are very affordable and offer a wide field of view.
 However, there is a minor draw back in porro prisms; they are easier to knock out of alignment than the roof prisms.

 There are two types of glass with which prisms are made of: BK-7 borosilicate flint glass and BaK-4 barium crown glass.
 Prisms made of BaK-4 are mostly preferred over the standard BK-7 for most designs, this is because of their higher reflective index and the giving of brighter and well defined images.

 If you would want to check the type of prisms in your binocular, point it towards a light source and hold it, take a look at the exit pupils.
 If it is made of BaK-4 prism glass, the exit pupil will be round and illuminated evenly.
 But if it is made of BK-7 prisms glass, the exit pupils will show a squarish, gray edges around it.